KJV: Heal the sick, cleanse the lepers, raise the dead, cast out devils: freely ye have received, freely give.

 Of the 62 versions/ translations of Matthew 10:8 on BibleGateway, every version has “raise the dead” or an equivalent expression – with one exception, the World English Bible.
 (Darby does put [raise the dead] in brackets.)
 The NET Bible has this note about “raise the dead”: “The majority of Byzantine minuscules, along with a few other witnesses (C3 K L Γ Θ 579 700txt* 1424c sa mae), lack νεκροὺς ἐγείρετε (nekrous egeirete, ‘raise the dead’), most likely because of oversight due to a string of similar endings (-ετε in the second person imperatives, occurring five times in v.
 8).
 The longer version of this verse is found in several diverse and ancient witnesses such as א B C* (D) N 0281vid ƒ1, 13 33 565 579mg lat bo; P W Δ 348 syh have a word-order variation, but nevertheless include νεκροὺς ἐγείρετε.”

-In a commentary edited by Charles John Ellicott, chairman of the 1880s New Testament revision company (the same revision with better known names Westcott and Hort) this statement is made about “raise the dead” in verse 8: “Raise the dead.—The words are omitted by the best MSS., and their absence is more in accordance with the facts of the Gospel history...”
+In a commentary edited by Charles John Ellicott, chairman of the 1880s New Testament revision company (the same revision with the better-known names Westcott and Hort) this statement is made about “raise the dead” in verse 8: “Raise the dead.—The words are omitted by the best MSS., and their absence is more in accordance with the facts of the Gospel history...”
 Nevertheless, both the RV of Ellicott/ Hort/ Westcott and its younger sister ASV both include “raise the dead” in Matthew 10:8.
 (Ellicott is the editor of the commentary and Edward Hayes Plumptre is the writer of the comments on Matthew.
-According to Ellicott, Plumptre served on the Old Testament revision committee)
+According to Ellicott, Plumptre served on the Old Testament revision committee.)

 For what it’s worth, the Pulpit Commentary makes this observation: